plotozhu/lotus/README.md

 >failure percent for vote  when  packet loss ranges fromm 0% to  20% of on hop

 ### Phase 5

 preset:
 1. blocksize: 256KB
 2. bandwidth: 20Mbps
 3. delay : 150ms of one hop
+4. packet loss: 1%

 evaluating:

->failure percent for vote  when  packet loss ranges fromm 0% to  20% of on hop
+>block generation  and finalization time  when  malice node percent ranges from 0% to  49% in commitee

 **note: Modifiy parameter to evaluation more schema of Phase 2-5**

-### Phase 6

-preset:
-1. blocksize: 256KB
-2. bandwidth: 20Mbps
-3. delay : 150ms of one hop
-4. packet loss: 1 percent%

-evaluating:

->block generation  and finalization time  when  malice node percent ranges from 0% to  49% in commitee